Square Online review

 Square’s e-commerce services

-Square has plenty to offer in the e-commerce department:
+Square Online has plenty to offer e-commerce store owners, including:

 - Payment processing.
 Square’s Online Store features integrated payment processing that allows you to accept credit cards, Square gift cards, Apple Pay and Google Pay.